emoose/OutRun2006Tweaks/README.md

 - Fixed Z-buffer precision issues that caused heavy z-fighting and distant object pop-in
 - Stage objects such as traffic cones will now only disappear once they're actually off-screen
 - Fixes certain effects like engine backfiring which failed to appear when using controllers
+- Can hide text related to the now-defunct online service

 **Enhancements:**
 - Adds a built-in framelimiter to prevent game from speeding up